 Larkspurs (Delphinium) are a genus in the buttercup family (Ranunculaceae), identified by their irregular flowers with five coloured sepals, the upper one with a large, back-pointing spur, and four inner petals, of which the upper two have nectar-producing spurs that are enclosed in the larger spur.

 Delphinium cashmerianum is to 50 cm tall, with deeply dissected leaves, and terminal infloresences with 3-6 bluish-purple flowers, rarely pinkish.
-This plant grows on stony slopes between 2,700 and 4,800 metres altitude, in south-western Tibet, Pakistan, and Ladakh.
+This plant grows on stony slopes between 2,700 and 4,800 m altitude, in south-western Tibet, Pakistan, and Ladakh.
 In traditional medicine, it is used for dysentery and wounds, and to kill lice.

 Delphinium cashmerianum, Taglang La, Ladakh.
 (Photo copyright © by Kaj Halberg)